Course Search

 Breadth Requirements: Natural Sciences

-BIOC70H3 - An Introduction to Bias in the Sciences
+BIOC70H3 - An Introduction to Bias in STEMM (Science, Technology, Engineering, Mathematics and Medicine)

-Research and practice in the sciences often rests on the unquestioned assertion of impartial analyses of facts.
-This course will take a data-informed approach to understanding how human biases can, and have, affected progress in the sciences in general, and in biology in particular.
-Case studies may include reviews of how science has been used to justify or sustain racism, colonialism, slavery, and the exploitation of marginalized groups.
-Links will be drawn to contemporary societal challenges and practices.
-Topics will include how biases can shape science in terms of those doing the research, the questions under study, and the types of knowledge that inform practice and teaching.
-Data on bias and societal costs of bias will be reviewed, as well as evidence-informed practices, structures, and individual actions which could ensure that science disrupts, rather than enables, social inequities.
+Research, teaching, and practice in science, technology, engineering, mathematics and medicine (STEMM) often rest on the unquestioned assertion of the impartial analyses of facts.
+This course will take a data-informed approach to understanding how human biases can, and have, affected science and its applications in a range of fields, with a particular focus on biology.
+Case studies may include reviews of how science has been used to justify or sustain racism, colonialism, enslavement, and the exploitation of marginalized groups.
+Links will be drawn to contemporary societal challenges, practices, and technologies.
+Topics will include how biases can shape science in terms of the questions under study, scientific inferences, and the types of knowledge and assumptions that inform applications, shape teaching, and influence popular understanding.
+Data on bias and societal costs of bias will be reviewed, as well as evidence-informed practices, structures, and individual actions which could ensure that STEMM disrupts, rather than enables, social inequities.

 Prerequisite: [Any of the following A-level courses: ANTA01H3, [BIOA01H3 and BIOA02H3], BIOA11H3, [HLTA02H3 and HLTA03H3] or [PSYA01H3 and PSYA02H3]] and [Any of the following B-level courses: any B-level BIO course, any B-level PSY course, ANTB14H3, ANTB15H3, HLTB20H3 or HLTB22H3]